KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 So far, this tutorial has used the command line to compile and run the code.
 You can keep using that approach if you want, but it can get pretty annoying to handle the classpath yourself, especially as you start using other libraries.

 [Maven](https://maven.apache.org/) is a tool that manages the classpath for you, and makes it easier to compile and build (and eventually deploy) your server.
-To use Maven, first download and install it from [here](https://maven.apache.org/download.cgi).
+To use Maven, first download and install it from [Maven Apache download](https://maven.apache.org/download.cgi).

 ## Example Project

-You can see an example project that uses Maven to deploy an embedded Jetty server [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven).
+You can see an example project that uses Maven to deploy an embedded Jetty server [Github - Happy Coding -java-server - helloWorld-jetty-maven](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven), and you can download it as a `.zip` file [Github - Happy Coding -java-server - HelloWorld-jetty-maven](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-embedded-jetty-maven).

 The rest of this tutorial walks through this example project.